Shop our selection of natural teething toys or read our comprehensive blog below!

 When should I give my baby teethers

-The age when teething starts will vary from baby to baby.
+The age when teething starts will vary for each baby.
 Your babies first tooth can start coming through from as early as 3 months while most babies have a full set of their first teeth by 30 months.

 All parents have a different preference for what they choose to give their baby for relief.
 As a parent myself I decided early on that where possible I would give my daughter natural or organic teething rings.
 We liked the idea of our newborn baby putting natural products in their mouth rather than a plastic toy which is made up of who knows what.
 Therefore when I started my online baby shop it was only natural to start making and including our teethers.
-We make two types of wooden natural teethers.
+We make two types of wooden teethers.
 These are the bunny and love heart styles.
-Both of which have been tested and approved to Australia standards.
+Both of which have been tested and approved to Australian standards.
+Both styles are available in a wide selection of prints and colours and include boys, girls, and unisex designs.

-The bunny teether toy is a stylish and natural option made up of a wooden ring and fabric.
+The bunny teether is a stylish and organic option made up of a wooden ring and fabric.
 The fabric is cut, sewn, and presented in a bunny ears shape.
-The ears help the baby grip while they chew onto the wooden ring.
+The ears help the baby grip while they chew on the ring.

 Materials used in our wooden teethers